aimms/how-to/Articles/189/189-using-calendars-in-aimms.rst

 The word "programming" in Mathematical Programming is about creating a plan, typically a plan to be executed over some period in real-time.
 This makes reference to real-time an essential ingredient for most decision support applications.
 Calendars are used in AIMMS to reference to real-time.
-In this how to article we will discuss:
+In this how-to article we will discuss:

 #.
 How calendars are constructed flexibly

 #.
-How calendars relate to the datetime fields in database tables
+How calendars relate to the date/time fields in database tables

 #.
 How current time is mapped to elements in a calendar

 #.
-How information about calendars can be used to construct meaningfull subsets such as the sundays.
+How information about calendars can be used to construct meaningful subsets such as the Sundays.

 Construction of calendars
 -------------------------